jesslenelee/jesslenelee-old.github.io/teaching.md

 **Teaching Awards**<br>

-Awarded the Graduate Students’ Teaching Award for 2 of 2 eligible semesters (Academic Year 2020-2021)
+Awarded the National University of Singapore Graduate Students’ Teaching Award for 2 of 2 eligible semesters (Academic Year 2020-2021)

 **“Introduction to Data Analysis and Visualization in R” Workshop**